NoaTheSoap/python_steelseries_sonar_api/README.md

 ## Usage

 ### Initialization
-The library automatically looks for `coreProps.json` in the default SteelSeries path.
+The package automatically looks for `coreProps.json` in the default SteelSeries path.

 ```python
 from py_steelseries_sonar import Sonar